build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 ## Section 8: Test pre-session smart card authentication on Windows WorkSpaces

 1. Use the WorkSpaces client to test smart card authentication:
-    * Download the latest _WorkSpaces** client_ and open the client.
+    * Download the latest _WorkSpaces client_ and open the client.
     * Enter your registration code for your directory when prompted
     * Select **Insert your smart card**, and
-    * select your user’s certificate when prompted.
+    * Select your user’s certificate when prompted.
 ![Image showing the WorkSpaces Client with a Certificate Dialog prompt directing the user to select a certificate for authentication](./images/34-WorkSpaces-Client-with-Certificate-Dialog.png)

-    Enter the smart card pin when prompted:
+    * Enter the smart card pin when prompted:
 ![Image showing the WorkSpaces Client with a Certificate Dialog prompt directing the user to enter their authentication PIN](./images/35-WorkSpaces-Client-with-Certificate-Dialog-prompt.png)

     * This completes the TLS mutual authentication with AD Connector login phase.
     * Next, you will be presented with the Windows logon page.
     * Select **Sign-in options**, select the smart card icon, and enter your smart card PIN:
 ![Image showing the WorkSpaces Client at the Windows logon screen where the user enters their smart card PIN again](./images/36-WorkSpaces-Client-Windows-logon-screen.png)

-    * This completes pre-session smart card authentication with Windows WorkSpaces.
+This completes pre-session smart card authentication with Windows WorkSpaces.

 ## Section 9: Test in-session smart card authentication on Windows WorkSpaces

-1. Within a WorkSpaces session, test in-session smart card authentication:
+Within a WorkSpaces session, test in-session smart card authentication:
-    * Connect to the WorkSpace.
+    1. Connect to the WorkSpace.
-    * RDP into an EC2 instance or computer using your smart card and enter your PIN when prompted.
+    2. RDP into an EC2 instance or computer using your smart card and enter your PIN when prompted.
 ![Image showing a Microsoft Remote Desktop Connection window connecting to a sample computer "ENTCA1"](./images/37-Microsoft-Remote-Desktop-Connection.png)
 ![Image: Image showing a Windows Security prompt requesting a smart card PIN to be entered](./images/38-Windows-Security-prompt-requesting-smart-card-PIN.png)

-    * This completes in-session smart card authentication with Windows WorkSpaces.
+This completes in-session smart card authentication with Windows WorkSpaces.

 ## Section 10: Setup smart card authentication on Linux WorkSpaces (GovCloud only)

 Smart card authentication is supported on Amazon Linux 2 WorkSpaces using the WSP protocol in the us-gov-west-1 region.
 To set this up, you will need to create a custom image that contains the certificates in your certificate chain.

 1. Create a temporary Linux WSP WorkSpace:
-    * _Launch a WSP **WorkSpace_ for your test user and wait for it to become available.
+    * _Launch a WSP WorkSpace_ for your test user and wait for it to become available.
 2. Connect to the WorkSpace using the client (requires smart card authentication being disabled on your AD Connector for this part).
 3. Configure the WorkSpace to allow users in a specific AD group of your choosing to SSH into the WorkSpaces:
     * Follow the steps to _Grant SSH access to Amazon Linux **WorkSpaces** administrators_.